sww1235/connection-diagram-manager-golang/ideas.md

 may want concept of route that connections can be bundled into

 ## Connection
-concept of "connection" is an interconnection between two connectors.
+concept of "connection" is an interconnection between two or more connectors.

 connection can have:
 -   length